raspberrypilearning/build-your-own-weather-station/en/step_8.md

 ---/hint---
 ---/hints---

-- Test you function to make sure it provides the right answer for a selection of input values.
+- Test your function to make sure it provides the right answer for a selection of input values.
 For example, when R1 = 33K, R2 = 10K and a reference voltage of 5v, the function should return an answer of 3.837v

 Now returning to the circuit, if you imagine that R2 is actually some kind of variable resistor (a light dependent resistor for example), then by measuring Vout, we can calculate R2 as long as we know R1.
-In this case, the wind vane acts like a variable resistor and so you can use a voltage divider circuit to measure its resistance value at any given time.
+The wind vane also acts like a variable resistor and so you can use a voltage divider circuit to measure its resistance value at any given time.

 First of all, you need to find the best value for R1 to use.

+### Designing a Voltage divider

 You may have noticed that the second page of the wind vane datasheet contains a voltage divider circuit diagram and a table that lists angle, resistance and voltage.
 The value quoted for R1 in this diagram is 10K.
-However, the logic levels on a Raspberry Pi are 3.3v so these figures are not quite right for what you need.
+However this circuit uses a Vin reference voltage of 5v.
+The logic levels on a Raspberry Pi are 3.3v so these Vout figures are not quite right for what you need.

-- Using the list of resistances used in the wind vane and the voltage divider formula, write a small Python program called `vane_values.py` to calculate the new values for a 3.3v Vin with a R1 resistor of 10K.
+- Using the list of resistances from the datasheet  and the voltage divider formula, write a small Python program called `vane_values.py` to calculate the new values for a 3.3v Vin with a R1 resistor of 10K.

 ---hints---